What is an interest-only mortgage?

 At this point, your lender will expect payment in full of the mortgage balance, that you have outstanding.
 If you feel that you may be unable to make this payment, you should speak to your lender as soon as possible and try and come to an arrangement.
 Alternatively, you should speak to a mortgage broker who can explore other mortgage options that may be available to you.

-Is interest-only mortgage a good idea?
+Is an interest-only mortgage a good idea?

 The majority of mortgages that are taken out are on a repayment basis, so you know that the capital will be completely paid off by the end of the mortgage term, however, in certain circumstances an interest-only mortgage may be suitable for individuals.
 It is extremely important that you understand what an interest-only mortgage is and that you have a clear feasible strategy for paying back the capital that you have borrowed.
 Seeking advice in this area is important from a qualified mortgage adviser.

-Are Buy to Let mortgages interest-only or repayment?
+Is Buy to Let mortgages interest-only or repayment?

 Lenders do offer buy-to-let mortgages on either an interest-only or repayment basis.
 The main determining factor between the two repayment strategies is; if the rental income covers the mortgage payment with a suitable surplus.
 Additionally, some landlords prefer to have the mortgage on an interest-only basis as the monthly payments are low, so in the event of not having tenants in place, the mortgage payment is less demanding.
 You should seek advice from a mortgage adviser in relation to the pros and cons of these repayment methods.